 What is citronella?

-Citronella is an oil that can be obtained of different species of lemongrass.
-Lemongrass is a plant type that usually grows in about 5 fee height and can be found in warm climate zones, but are also grown in colder climate zones indoors.
-The citronella oil is obtained from the leaves and stems of the lemongrass plant.
+Citronella is an oil that can be obtained from different species of lemongrass.
+Lemongrass is a plant that usually grows about 5 feet in height and can be found in warm climate zones but is also grown in colder climate zones indoors.
+Citronella oil is obtained from the leaves and stems of the lemongrass plant.

 What is citronella oil and where it is used?